Dearest Family, Friends, & Supporters,

 – Testimonies: If you have a testimony of receiving from God because of this ministry, it would be wonderful for us to hear from you.
 We would like to honor his name, as he honored Christ’s.
 Please click HERE to use the “Contact” form or mail us your testimony as we would be blessed in reading them.

-- Support: This ministry has been fully funded by your generous support of love offerings.
+– Support: This ministry has been fully funded by your generous support of love offerings.
 This is no small thing.
 Thank you.
 Every meal we had together, his and Sherry’s prayer included blessing those who supported the ministry.
-He left behind many medical bills, and Sherry would appreciate your financial support as she prays into the future of this ministry.
-Support can continue to be made out to Celebrating His Life Ministries.
-Please click HERE for more information and/or to give online.
-We are grateful.
+Any giving to Celebrating His Life Ministries will be given to Sherry Thomas through Harvest Christian Fellowhsip.
+Please click HERE to give online.
+Click We are grateful.